bipknit/soarerConverter/README.md

 A summarized version can be found here: https://sharktastica.co.uk/buyers/converting

+And another with the classic firmware here (build log): https://github.com/aholland909/Soarers-Convertor-Build
 # Why the IBM Model M compared to new keyboards?
 ## 1. The Model M (introduced in 1985) was built like a tank:
 - Steel backplate: gives it substantial weight (often 2+ kg) and zero flex.